AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In 2021, 973 people died in car accidents in the state of Virginia.
-Of those fatal crashes, 337 involved speeding, which is 35 percent.
+In 2023, 907 people died in car accidents in the state of Virginia.
+About half of those fatal crashes, 449 total, involved speeding.
 Virginia punishes speeding with only fines if you’re ticketed for a traffic infraction.
 For the more serious misdemeanor, however, you’ll face pricier fines and even potential jail time.

 But it’s not just criminal penalties you’ll face for speeding.
 You can also expect points on your driving record, which translates into a higher car insurance premium.
-Is there any way to save with a speeding ticket on your record?
+Below, we’ll look into auto insurance pricing in Virginia with a ticket, laws regarding speeding, and guidance on how to keep your auto insurance rates low, even with a ticket.

 How a Speeding Ticket Affects Car Insurance Rates in Virginia

-On average, having a speeding ticket on your driving record will increase your car insurance in Virginia by 22 percent.
-However, rates can rise as much as 82 percent with some companies, like Allstate.
+On average, having a speeding ticket on your driving record will increase your car insurance in Virginia by 11 percent.
+However, rates can rise as much as 38 percent with some companies, like Nationwide.
 The more over the speed limit you were driving, the more it’ll increase your insurance premium.

 Take a look at average prices from car insurance companies when someone has a clean driving record versus one with a speeding ticket on it.